pulyaevskiy/node-interop/README.md

 ```

 There is not much Node or JS specific about this app, it looks very much like a
 regular Dart app.
-This is one of the main goals for `node_interop`.
+If you are familiar with Dart `node_interop` allows you to
+stay in comfortable environment of all the tools provided in Dart SDK and IDEs.

 ## Examples